 Field-hunting tip

-Look in skarn deposits country — that is the host setting where hitachiite typically forms.
+Look in skarn deposits country, the host setting where hitachiite typically forms.
 If you start seeing chalcopyrite, pyrite, galena in float, you are in the right ground.
 Field specimens usually show a lamellar, tabular, granular habit, so train your eye for that shape before scanning the outcrop.